-4.3.1.1 GRID vGPU Licensing and Architecture
+4.5.1 GRID vGPU Licensing and Architecture

-NVIDIA GRID vGPU is offered as a licensable feature on Tesla GPUs. vGPU can be licensed and entitled using one of the three following software editions. vGPU is licensed with vSphere Enterprise Plus.
+NVIDIA GRID vGPU is offered as a licensable feature on Tesla® GPUs. vGPU can be licensed and entitled using one of the three following software editions. vGPU is licensed with vSphere Enterprise Plus.

-NVIDIA GRID Virtual Applications NVIDIA GRID Virtual PC NVIDIA GRID Virtual Workstation For organizations deploying RDSH solutions.
+NVIDIA® GRID® NVIDIA® GRID® NVIDIA® Quadro® Virtual Data Virtual Applications Virtual PC Center Workstation For organizations deploying RDSH solutions.
 Designed to deliver Windows applications at full performance.
 For users who need a virtual desktop, but also need a great user experience leveraging PC applications, browsers, and high- definition video.
 For users who need to use professional graphics applications with full performance on any device, anywhere.
-Up to 2 displays @ 1280x1024 resolution supporting virtualized Windows applications Up to 4 displays @ 2560x1600 resolution supporting Windows desktops, and NVIDIA Quadro features Up to 4 displays @4096x2160 resolution supporting Windows or Linux desktops, NVIDIA Quadro, CUDA, OpenCL & GPU pass- through
+Up to 2 displays @ 1280x1024 resolution supporting virtualized Windows applications Up to 4 displays @ 2560x1600 resolution or 2 displays @ 4096x2160 resolution supporting Windows desktops.
+Up to 4 displays @4096x2160 resolution supporting Windows or Linux desktops, NVIDIA Quadro, CUDA, OpenCL & GPU pass- through